awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-suspend-resume-processes.md

-# Suspending and resuming scaling processes<a name="as-suspend-resume-processes"></a>
+# Suspending and resuming a process for an Auto Scaling group<a name="as-suspend-resume-processes"></a>

-This topic explains how to suspend and then resume one or more of the scaling processes for your Auto Scaling group\.
+This topic explains how to suspend and then resume one or more of the processes for your Auto Scaling group\.
 It also describes the issues to consider when choosing to use the suspend\-resume feature of Amazon EC2 Auto Scaling\.

 **Important**
 Use the standby feature instead of the suspend\-resume feature if you need to troubleshoot or reboot an instance\.
 For more information, see [Temporarily removing instances from your Auto Scaling group](as-enter-exit-standby.md)\.
 Use the instance scale\-in protection feature to prevent specific instances from being terminated during automatic scale in\.
 For more information, see [Instance scale\-in protection](as-instance-termination.md#instance-protection)\.